n3trnr/Home/_posts/2022-08-16-first-post.markdown

 Currently living in Seoul, Republic of Korea (aka South Korea)

-Also have temporary accomodation in Coquitlam, BC, Canada
+Yet I have accomodation in North York, Ontario, Canada.

 Besides I have legit work permit in Canada for 1 year (IEC Program)